Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 # System Engineering Architecture and Procedure

 a.
-Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment. \
+Review "Conda_List_Kraus_Project" and below is a pip install list for needed library packages and their version for your clean environment. \
 b.
 A docker container must be created for the Qdrant Vector Database.
 Please change name within the code to your specified name. \
 c.
 PDF Articles that I found online for the NVDA stock example are located in "NVDA Articles.zip" to test the application. \
 d.
 Try executing code and pip install other libraries as needed for all required imports. \